Add/Drop a Course

 Consult with your academic advisor about how dropping courses might impact your academic progress, financial aid or access to campus resources.
 If you drop below full-time status (which is 12 hours for undergraduates and 9 hours for graduates in fall and spring), you will be considered a part-time student.
 If you wish to drop all of your courses after the semester begins, you must withdraw entirely from the university.

-If you realize you want to drop a class after the 12th class day, you will need to start a Q-drop request before the Q-drop deadline, which typically occurs near the middle of the semester.
+If you decide to drop a class after the 12th class day, you will need to start a Q-drop request before the Q-drop deadline, which typically occurs near the middle of the semester.
 See the academic calendar for exact dates.
 Meet with your assigned academic advisor to discuss and fill out the drop form.
 Graduate students may drop a course after the Q-drop deadline.
 The instructor determines whether the symbol Q or a grade of F will be recorded.
 See your graduate program coordinator for details.